The Next Big Thing

 A writer might draw on the intense social relations (or seething suspicions) of people living in each other’s pockets; the pleasures and pressures of being too near or too far from your roots.
 Small towns can represent a known quantity or an unknown quality.
 And, in terms of scale, some would be perfectly cast as a set for stage or screen.

-In this edition of The Next Big Thing, we’ll hear from the authors of three new novels that take place beyond the big smoke.
-Slink down to The Moat to discover fresh writing from Jay Carmichael (Ironbark), Kate O’Donnell (Untidy Towns) and Mira Robertson (The Unexpected Education of Emily Dean).
+In this edition of The Next Big Thing, we’ll hear from the authors of three new novels and one short story that take place beyond the big smoke.
+Slink down to The Moat to discover fresh writing from Jay Carmichael (Ironbark), Kate O’Donnell (Untidy Towns), Mira Robertson (The Unexpected Education of Emily Dean) and Jesse Paris-Jourdan ('Shit City').

 Readings will be our bookseller at this event.